-This Fair Trade certified company derives its brand name from the Greek word for ‘Ethical’ and proves its commitment to ethical production.
+This Fair Trade-certified company derives its brand name from the Greek word for ‘Ethical’ and proves its commitment to ethical production.
 They make durable, sustainable sneakers perfect for a casual day out.
-Their products support human labor rights for workers and cotton growers alongside their families.
+Their products support human labor rights for workers, cotton growers, and their families.
 They also ensure premium wages for all their employees.

 About 300 million shoes get thrown out every year, contributing to harmful carbon emissions, textile waste, and environmental pollution.